This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 Days 9-13

-In week two, you will continue with the shadowing and outreach work you began in their first week.
-Through talking to medical professionals and taking part in workshops, your group have bettered their understanding of a range of subjects and has become immersed in the Chitwan community through outreach and social and cultural activities.
+In week two, you will continue with the shadowing and outreach work you began in week one.
+Through talking to medical professionals and taking part in workshops, your group now better understands a range of subjects and has become immersed in the Chitwan community through outreach and social and cultural activities.

 Day 14

 The final day is always bittersweet.
-You have had an amazing week of new experiences and have learned so much about medical practice and Nepali culture.
+You have had a fantastic week of new experiences and have learned so much about medical practice and Nepali culture.

 It’s always sad to say goodbye, but you are always welcome back anytime.
 We can’t wait to see what amazing things you do with the lessons you have learned during this trip.
 We wish you the best of luck in your future!